ghaffarian/nanologger/README.md

-# nanologger
+# Nano-Logger
-Nano-Logger: A Small, Simple, Nimble, Thread-safe Logger in Java
+A Simple, Nimble, Thread-safe Logger in Java.